barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

     }
 ```

 This function wastes some time and prints as a result of it's pseudo calculation a quote from my favorite Sci-Fi book author Isaac Asimov.
 I kept the settings of the Lambda like they were shipped from AWS.
-To make it a little more interresting - and reusable as a "load testing" Tool we create a Lambda function that performs a DDoS attack.
+To make it a little more interesting - and reusable as a "load testing" Tool we create a Lambda function that performs a DDoS attack.
 Very crazy to use a Lambda to DDoS a Lambda function, right?
 Anyway - let's move on and crate a Lambda named lambda_spammer and add the content from below:

 ```python
 import json